Racist abuse of Indian players mars Sydney Test; CA apologises, ICC seeks report | Sports-Games

 ''It's sad to see this happen on the field,'' Kohli tweeted.

-The series currently locked 1-1 and the finale is scheduled in Brisbane from Januaty 15.
+The series is currently locked 1-1 and the finale is scheduled in Brisbane from Januaty 15.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)